waitaha/waitaha/ADDING_A_DEVICE.md

 ```
 * Then, add the config fragments in `waitaha-br2-external/configs`.
 The names must be the same as in your `configs` file, but suffixed with `_defconfig`
 * Optionally, create a firmware package in `waitaha-br2-external/package`

+## Debugging

+You may add the `debug` fragment to your `configs` file to install some utilities for debugging into the initramfs.